 Among our most cherished Jewish values is the imperative for preserving life and maintaining health.
-We embrace this value specifically by taking preventive measures to protect the public health of our camp community as a whole.
-This is why we require all participants, staff, faculty, and their families planning to attend our URJ camps and Israel programs to adhere to the immunization standards described below.
+We embrace this value specifically by taking preventive measures to protect the public health of our URJ communities.
+This is why we require all participants, staff, faculty, and their families planning to attend our URJ camps and programs to adhere to the immunization standards described below.

-Vaccination is a shared responsibility and is our expectation for all members of our Camp community
+Vaccination is a shared responsibility and is our expectation for all members of our URJ community.

-Parents send their teens to Israel and expect that their teen will enjoy themselves, have positive social interactions, learn from the rich Jewish environment and most of all be safe and healthy.
-All the fun, friendship building, Jewish identity affirmation and character development can only happen if we are absolutely confident that individual safety and public health remain at the center of every decision made throughout the URJ camps and Israel programs.
-Reducing the risk of vaccine-preventable illnesses from entering any of our camps or travel programs is simply the single most effective strategy to protect public health.
-This goal can be accomplished only through the appropriate vaccination of all members of our camp and travel programs.
-Individual families may choose to defer the vaccination of their children, at the URJ we cannot and will not defer the safety of our camps and travel programs.
+Parents send their children to URJ camps and programs and expect that their children will enjoy themselves, have positive social interactions, learn from the rich Jewish environment and most of all be safe and healthy.
+All the fun, friendship building, Jewish identity affirmation and character development can only happen if we are confident that individual safety and public health remain at the center of every decision made throughout the URJ camps and programs.
+Reducing the risk of vaccine-preventable illnesses from entering any of our camps or programs is simply the single most effective strategy to protect public health.
+This goal can be accomplished only through the appropriate vaccination of all members of our camp and programs.
+Individual families may choose to defer the vaccination of their children, but at the URJ we cannot and will not defer the safety of our camps and programs.